wso2/msf4j/samples/metrics-httpmon-mss-lite/README.md

 # Metrics and HTTP Monitoring Executable Jar Sample

 This sample shows the use of Metrics Interceptor and HTTP Monitoring Interceptor with MicroservicesRunner.
-See also [Metrics and HTTP Monitoring MSS Deployable Jar](../metrics-httpmon-mss-deployable-jar) and [Metrics and HTTP Monitoring MSS Bundle](../metrics-httpmon-mss-bundle)
+See also [Metrics and HTTP Monitoring MSF4J Deployable Jar](../metrics-httpmon-msf4j-deployable-jar) and [Metrics and HTTP Monitoring MSF4J Bundle](../metrics-httpmon-msf4j-bundle)

 HTTP Monitoring events are published to WSO2 Data Analytics Server (DAS).
 Metrics can also be published to WSO2 DAS